 With 5 minutes left on the clock, make the glaze.
 In a small saucepan combine 1/3 cup unsalted butter, 3/4 cup granulated sugar, 3 tablespoons water and 2 teaspoons vanilla.
 Heat over low, stirring until melted.
 Do NOT bring to a boil.

-Once the cake is baked and is hot from the oven, use a skewer and poke holes all over.
+Once the cake is baked and is hot from the oven, use a wooden skewer and poke holes all over.

 Then spoon the glaze over the cake.
 The glaze will seep down into those holes and leave little pockets of deliciousness.